 How insurance companies cover food lost in a power outage

 The cause of the power outage may determine whether or not your insurer will cover the loss.
-Insurer SGI Canada, for example, will pay up to $1,000 for the loss or damage of frozen food “when caused by accidental interruption of electrical power away from the premises or mechanical breakdown of the said refrigeration unit(s).”
+SGI Canada, for example, will pay up to $1,000 for the loss or damage of frozen food “when caused by accidental interruption of electrical power away from the premises or mechanical breakdown of the said refrigeration unit(s).”

 That policy would exclude having your power cut because you didn’t pay your hydro bills (that interruption of power would be considered deliberate), as well as the “tree crashing into your power lines” scenario since that would be on your premises.
 It would, however, cover food damaged because of natural disasters like the Alberta floods or the nasty ice storm that hit Toronto in December 2013.

 Aviva Canada, on the other hand, covers food spoilage “caused by the accidental interruption of electrical power on or off the premises or by mechanical breakdown of the freezer.”
 So, unlike SGI Canada, its policyholders would likely be reimbursed if a fallen tree cuts their power lines.

-Both insurers’ policies come with exclusions: Aviva won’t cover spoilage caused by a faulty circuit breaker or fuse issues.
+Both insurers’ policies come with exclusions: Aviva won’t cover spoilage caused by a faulty circuit breaker or fuse issue.
 SGI won’t cover losses caused by natural spoilage, renovating a large walk-in freezer unit, manual disconnection of the power supply, and carelessness on the policyholder’s part.
 Neither will cover expenses incurred when buying the food.

 What happens after I submit my spoiled food claim after a power outage?

-Interestingly, SGI’s coverage isn’t subject to a deductible, but filing a claim may result in a premium increase when you renew your contents insurance portion of your home policy.
+Interestingly, SGI’s coverage isn’t subject to a deductible, but filing a claim may result in a premium increase when you renew your contents insurance portion of your home, tenant or condo insurance policy.
 Other insurers, of course, may impose a deductible.
 To determine whether or not you should file a claim, first calculate how much food you lost: were you about to serve oysters, caviar and filet mignon to a dozen people, or did you just have to toss a tub of yogurt and some salami?
 It may make more sense to replace your own groceries and save on next year’s premiums.